+COURSE TITLE:DIGITAL ELECTRONICS AND

-DIGITAL ELECTRONICS AND MICROPROCESSORS LAB (DEE509)
+MICROPROCESSORS LAB COURSE CODE: DEE509

-- 1. Verification and interpretation of truth table for AND, OR, NOT, NAND, NOR, X-OR gates

-- 2. Construction of Half Adder using gates

-- 3. Construction of Full Adder using gates

-- 4. To verify the truth table for JK flip flop

-- 5. Construction and of testing of any counter

-- 6. Verification of operation of a 8-bit D/A Converter

-- 7. Writing assembly language programme using numemoanics and test them on P Kit (any three)

-- I. Addition of two 8-bit numbers

-- II.
-Subtraction of two 8-bit numbers

-- III.
-Multiplication of two 8-bit numbers

-- IV.
-Division of two 8-bit numbers

-- V. Finding average of N given integer

-- VI.
-Finding maximum number out of three given numeric
+- 1. Verification and interpretation of truth table for AND, OR, NOT, NAND, NOR, X-OR gates. - 2.
+Construction of Half Adder using gates. - 3.
+Construction of Full Adder using gates. - 4.
+To verify the truth table for JK flip flop. - 5.
+Construction and of testing of any counter. - 6.
+Verification of operation of 8-bit D/A Converter. - 7.
+Write an assembly language program to add two 8-bit numbers. - 8.
+Write an assembly language program to Subtract two 8-bit numbers. - 9.
+Write an assembly language program to find 1's compliment of 8-bit number. - 10.
+Write an assembly language program to find the largest number of two numbers. - 11.
+Write an assembly language program to find the smallest number of two numbers. - 12.
+Write an assembly language program to find the multiplication of two 8-bit numbers. - 13.
+Write an assembly language program to findDivision of two 8-bit numbers.